vitstudents/task/README.md

-# Task 1 Model Answer :bear:
+# Task 1 Model Answer:
-Model answer for task 1 of the Telstra backend Forage program
+Answer for task 1 of the Telstra backend Forage program